Introduction

 Qualifications to Become the President of India

-The qualification of be the President of India are given below:
+The qualifications to be the President of India are given below:

 • He/She must be an Indian citizen